nixos-asia/website/en/hm-tutorial.md

 - Explore more options: Run `man home-configuration.nix` or browse the [Home Manager Options](https://nix-community.github.io/home-manager/options.xhtml)
 - Version control: Initialize a git repository in `~/.config/home-manager` to track your configuration changes
 - [[nixos-tutorial|NixOS]]: Manage your entire operating system with Nix
+- [nixos-unified-template](https://github.com/juspay/nixos-unified-template): a fully-fledged home-manager template that configures what this tutorial shows, and more.
+It also supports NixOS.

 ## Troubleshooting